 Corporate Social Responsibility’s Impact on Brand Success

-Today, major brands have become more invested in defining Corporate Social Responsibility (CSR).
+Today, major brands have become more invested in defining Corporate Social Responsibly (CSR).
 While the term became popular in the 1960’s, it has truly emerged into one of the most measured core values of organizations today.
 With Millennials holding such strong desires to buy from and work for companies that are making positive social and community impact, we believe this trend will grow even more in the years ahead.

 There have been numerous studies that indicate the importance of authenticity in leadership.